 This post is also available in: Svenska

 Basically all healthy children who catch a cold, have a cough.
-This is good.
+This is good!
+Coughing up mucus and viruses that enter the lungs, protects against pneumonia.
 It’s an important part of the body’s protection against infections.
-Coughing up mucus and viruses that enter the lungs, protects it against pneumonia.
 At the children’s hospital, we notice that children with severe brain damage and mobility impairments, who do not have a functioning cough reflex, often get pneumonia after having a cold for a few days.
-They can’t clear the colds themselves, partly because they can’t cough.
+They can’t clear the cold themselves, partly because they can’t cough.
 In the hospital, they must be given antibiotics, oxygen and respiratory aid.
 There are even special cough machines used to help these children with “artificial coughing” when they get sick.

 So be grateful that your child can cough!